arsalanshaikhh/Red-Store/README.md

 Redstore.com is an online shopping destination for children, men and women's luxury clothing, bags, shoes, and accessories, it is an individual website build my me from scratch.

 This is the project I have done personally apart from Masai School in the duration of 1 day.
 I have cloned the front end of the website.
+This website is responsive.